Life of Myanmar refugees in an Indian border village | DW | 30.09.2021

 Women from Myanmar are often seen riding bikes across the river to reach the refugee camp in Thingsai.
 They often travel with children, while the men stay behind to fight the military junta.

-Basic food items like potatoes, rice and lentil soup were distributed among those reaching the Indian villages by volunteers of the Young Mizo Association (YMA).
+Basic food items such as potatoes, rice and lentil soup were distributed among those reaching the Indian villages by volunteers of the Young Mizo Association (YMA).
 The YMA is a local group that largely takes care of persons arriving from Myanmar.

 The Youth Mizo Association and local women's organizations greatly support those who've just arrived in Mizoram by providing them with food and other basic amenities